OpusVL/odoo-batch-export/README.md

 ```
 * To change this to `sale.order` we would simply change the 'args' eval to `eval="('sale.order',)`, along with other relevant info such as name.
 The second param: `True` is for whether to use compression or not.

-## Changing which fields are exported
+## Changing which fields/records are exported
 It's possible to make changes to the fields which are exported in your own custom module.
 Make sure odoo_batch_export_base is listed as a module dependency.
-Below is an example
+Below is an example.

+You can also change the search domain of which records to export.
 ```python
 from openerp import models
 from openerp.addons.odoo_batch_export_base.models.base_batch_export import BatchExport